NxPKG/khulnasoft-docs/content/ruleset-engine/rulesets-api/create.md

       <td><code>phase</code></td>
       <td>The name of the <a href="/ruleset-engine/about/phases/">phase</a> where the ruleset will be created.</td>
       <td>String</td>
-      <td>Check the specific Cloudflare product documentation for more information on the phases where you can create rulesets for that product.</td>
+      <td>Check the specific Khulnasoft product documentation for more information on the phases where you can create rulesets for that product.</td>
     </tr>
   </tbody>
 </table>